marchc1/gm_laboratory/README.md

 `custom_modules/` and `example_modules/` are both scanned automatically by CMake, so any subfolder with a `CMakeLists.txt` gets built

 Some example modules have been provided, YMMV as I am still working on them

+Note that I do not regularly do C++ development so apologies if this is a bit weirdly put together.
+It's also a direct conversion of some C# code and ideas from launchers-cs, so it has some weird patterns.